SoTrxII/roll20-scrapper/Readme.md

 Current functionalities includes :

 - Retrieving players from a game
+- Retrieving all messages sent to a chat from a game (including rolls)
 - Make the bot account join the game as a player (necessary for other functions)

 Full API documentation is available here : https://sotrxii.github.io/roll20-scrapper/